 What happens after medical detox?

 After completing detox, guests will move onto our two-week residential inpatient program.
-They will live in-house and have limited communication with people on the outside.
-They will endure a series of challenges encouraging personal growth through intensive therapy, whether that being individual or group, and learn practices to improve their spiritual awareness and wellbeing.
-Leaving a life driven by substance abuse requires learning a new way of life with a healthy and positive mindset to fuel behaviors and action supportive for recovery.
-Aftercare options, like our nine-week program, are recommended after completing inpatient treatment, to fortify guests’ foundation in recovery.
+Here, they will live in-house and have limited communication with people on the outside.
+Furthermore, they will endure a series of challenges encouraging personal growth through intensive therapy.
+Guests will also learn practices to improve their spiritual awareness and wellbeing.
+In truth, leaving a life driven by substance abuse requires learning a new way of life with a healthy and positive mindset to fuel behaviors supportive to recovery.
+With this purpose in mind, aftercare options, like our nine-week program, are recommended after completing inpatient treatment.

 If you or a loved one has a heroin addiction, or any substance use disorder, please reach out to us about your detox and treatment options.
 Royal Life Centers admissions staff is available 24/7 to answer your questions and address your concerns Because We Care.